Who We Are

 The change theory of the TASA holds: in order to affect long-term change, it is critical that government and law enforcement agencies, direct services providers, and nonprofits at all levels work together in partnership.
 The needs of survivors are great, this crime of such magnitude is too complex, and it is only through a collaborative, coordinated response that lasting change regarding human trafficking prevention and the provision of high-quality services can be affected.

-The Office of Criminal Justice Programs provided a focused solicitation available only to the four statewide agencies recognized by TBI and DCS as specializing in services to victims of Human Trafficking (End Slavery TN, Second Live Chattanooga, Restore Corp, and Grow Free CCET).
+The Office of Criminal Justice Programs provided a focused solicitation available only to the three statewide agencies recognized by TBI and DCS as specializing in services to victims of Human Trafficking (End Slavery TN, Restore Corp, and Grow Free CCET).

 End Slavery Tennessee